 And then, of course, as a business operating in South Africa, they also pay 15% VAT.

 So yes, the cost of car seats is high.
 And yes, a “safer” car seat costs more.
 The highest cost doesn’t always mean the safest car seat though.
 There is a frustration on the part of any parent who wants to do the best for their child but cannot necessarily afford it, to lash out at those who support these seats.
 This is something I understand on a primal level.
 But the only way to combat the cost of car seats is through an increase in demand.
 The only way to increase demand is to educate everybody we can on the safest option available to you.

 The fact that a safer seat is more expensive is unavoidable.
 Research and development, crash testing, materials, labour, transporting the seats to South Africa, paying essentially 45% tax… these things add up.
 It isn’t personal.

 A car seat is a long term investment.
 The first 12 months is when your child is at their most vulnerable, invest in the safest infant seat you can afford.
-When choosing a belt positioning booster seat (whether at 18kgs or 25kgs), choose one with a full back that provides high side impact protection and has guides that give your child the best seatbelt fit possible.
+When choosing a full back seatbelt positioning booster seat (whether at 18kgs or 25kgs), choose one that provides high side impact protection and has guides that give your child the best seatbelt fit possible.
 It needs to protect your child until they are between the ages of 10 and 12 years old!

 It is the in between stages where the cost of car seats really flare up.
 Because physics says that rear facing your child for as long as possible, preferably to 4 years old… Is safer than forward facing.
 But rear facing car seats are more expensive to design, develop and import.